fluffybear123/TESLA-DAC/README.md

 ## Licensing
-The DAO is free software: you can redistribute it and/or modify it under the terms of the GNU lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+TESLA-DAC® is free software: you can redistribute it and/or modify it under the terms of the GNU lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The DAO is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+TESLA-DAC® is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU lesser General Public License for more details.

-A copy of the GNU lesser General Public License is included along with the DAO.
+A copy of the GNU lesser General Public License is included along with TESLA-DAC®.
 See LICENSE.